yungyuc/nsdhw_23sp/project/B10732009/README.md

 **[Procedural Generation](https://en.wikipedia.org/wiki/Procedural_generation)** is a method of **creating data algorithmically** as opposed to manually, typically through a combination of human-generated assets and algorithms coupled with computer-generated randomness and processing power.

-In video games,  **Procedural Terrain Generation** is very useful where you want generate natural terrain (caves, hills, rivers, etc.) that has a smooth feel, but is still random.
+In video games,  **Procedural Terrain Generation** is very useful where you want to generate natural terrain (caves, hills, rivers, etc.) that has a smooth feel, but is still random.

 ## Problem to Solve ##